wzh99/IRL/README.md

 ## Introduction

 This project implement some technical aspects of IR (intermediate representation) language, including compilation, analysis, optimization, execution, etc. The functionality is quite similar to [LLVM](https://www.llvm.org), but substantially simplified.
 This project is written in pure and safe Rust.
 Some of the implementation is ported and improved from my previous project [GoCompiler](https://github.com/wzh99/GoCompiler).
-This project is also inspired by [LLIRInterpreter](https://github.com/abcdabcd987/LLIRInterpreter) and [ssa-anf](https://github.com/jacobstanley/ssa-anf).

 ## Language